-Taos Fall Art’s Visionary Artist awards are presented by the prestigious Peter and Madeleine Martin Foundation for the Creative Arts.
+Taos Fall Art’s Visionary Artist Awards are presented by the Taos Fall Arts Festival.
 The awards are presented at the Taos Fall Arts Open Reception.

 The Visionary Artist award is an affirmation for actively working and exhibiting artists who contribute to and invigorate the growth of the living art community in Taos: artists whose works innovate, challenge, and bridge the boundary between the traditional and the cutting-edge.
 In creating their own paradigms, they bring generations together through inventiveness and originality combined with respect for the roots of this historic art colony.